 Doorway Page

-A page that is optimised to rank well for a given keyphrase.
-Also known as a Hall Way or Tunnel Page.
+A page that is optimized to rank well for a given keyword phrase Also known as a Hall Way or Tunnel Page.

 Domain